 Low vitamin D and memory problems while having an underactive thyroid

-Research has shown that the lack of vitamin D in people with an underactive thyroid may lead to memory and focusing problems, which increases the risk of depression and lower day-to-day life quality in people diagnosed with Hashimoto’s (6, 7).
+Research has shown that vitamin D deficiency in people with an underactive thyroid may lead to memory and focusing problems, which increases the risk of depression and lower day-to-day life quality in people diagnosed with Hashimoto’s (6, 7).

-The most common issues with low vitamin D (9):
+The most common issues with vitamin D deficiency (9):

 Feeling tired all the time